MAX-ALTITUDE

 Sightseeing tour of Jaipur

-Today morning after breakfast you drive to the old Capital of the Kachhawah rulers,to visit Amber or the Fort of Amber.
-Amber is located at a distance of 11 kilometers from Jaipur and was the old fort of the Kachhwaha clan of Amber, which used to be the capital, till it was moved to Jaipur.
-The fort is built with white marble and red sandstone and looks even more attractive because of the Maota Lake in the foreground.
-The attractions at the Fort include the famous Hall of Mirrors and the Hall of Victory.
-The Diwan-e-khas and the Fore Square of the Fort are also marvelous.
+This morning after breakfast you drive to the old Capital of the Kachhawa rulers,to visit Amber or the Fort of Amber.
+Amber is 11 km away from Jaipur and was the old fort of the Kachhwaha clan of Amber, which used to be the capital, till it was moved to Jaipur.
+White marble and red sandstone were used to construct the fort, which looks even more attractive because of the foreground of Maota Lake.
+The famous attractions at the Fort include the Hall of Mirrors and the Hall of Victory.
+Diwan-e-khas and the Fore Square of the Fort are also pretty marvelous.

 Drive to Delhi